 Speaking of that, we get plenty of scrolling digits and keyboard tapping.
 Computers obviously play a key role in the story, but it seems like we spend an eternity logging in, logging out, typing in the code, and so on and so on.
 I’m sure a lot of it is realistic.
 In fact Wired magazine reported that hackers and security experts both commended the movie for its accurate portrayals.
 But honestly, after a while I didn’t care.
 There was just too much of it for me and sometimes it would grind the movie to a halt.

 No such thing could be said about the action.
 Mann has always had an incredible eye for action sequences and it is no different here.
 And at times the action scenes actually jolted me back into the movie.
 Mann’s camera movements, his strategic angles, his intense use of sound and of his surroundings – all of these create some truly spectacular action scenes.
 Without question, the action is the star of the movie and I wish we had gotten more of it and less of the plodding story.

 “Blackhat” is a movie built around a good idea and strengthened by some fantastic pulse-pounding action.
 But ultimately it sinks due to its tiresome, long-winded story.
-Even the always likable Chris Hemsworth can’t help the story.
-He seems completely out of character, he struggles with whatever kind of weird accent he’s going for, and I never felt a charismatic spark from him.
+Even the ever likable Chris Hemsworth can’t help it.
+He seems completely out of character, struggling with whatever kind of weird accent he’s going for, and I never felt a charismatic spark from him.
 His performance will undoubtedly have people questioning his abilities in roles outside of the superhero genre.
 I don’t know, chances are he was simply bored like I was through a lot of this movie.